Non-SportingMediumGermany

 Temperament & Personality

-This breed tends to suit homes looking for a devoted, lively, attentive companion, with daily rhythms shaped by moderate energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a lively, devoted, attentive companion, with daily rhythms shaped by moderate energy, high barking, and low drooling.

 Coat type